2112 (album)

-Rush finished touring for their unsuccessful previous album Caress of Steel in early 1976.
-The band was in financial hardship due to the album's disappointing sales, unfavourable critical reception, and a decline in attendance at its shows.
-The band's international label, Mercury Records, considered dropping Rush but granted the band one more album following negotiations with manager Ray Danniels.
-Though the label demanded more commercial material, the band decided to continue developing its progressive rock sound.
-2112 was recorded in February 1976 in Toronto with regular producer Terry Brown.
-Its centerpiece is the 20-minute title track, a futuristic science-fiction song that takes up the entire first side of the album.
-There are five individual tracks on side two.
+The band was in financial hardship due to the disappointing sales of 1975's Caress of Steel, which also got an unfavourable critical reception and a decline in attendance at its shows.
+Mercury, their international label, considered dropping them but granted one more album following negotiations with manager Ray Danniels.
+Rush were pressured to deliver more commercial material but decided to continue developing its progressive rock direction they had explored on Caress of Steel and made the 20-minute futuristic science-fiction title track occupy side one of 2112 with a collection of shorter songs on side two that display their hard rock roots.